Analytics

 Frequently Asked Questions

 Q: How quickly can Gangal Recruitment supply cleaning workers in London?
-A: We typically deploy vetted workers on a same-day or next-day basis, depending on shift type and notice period.
-Our London-based candidate pool ensures rapid turnaround.
+A: We typically supply pre-vetted workers on same-day notice for immediate need, or next-day for planned shifts.
+Availability depends on shift timing and location within Greater London.

 Q: What documents do workers need for cleaning jobs in London?
-A: Proof of right to work, valid ID, proof of address, and references.
-For sensitive environments (hospitals, schools, care), Enhanced DBS clearance is required.
+A: Proof of right to work (passport, visa, settled status), proof of address (utility bill or council tax document), and references.
+DBS certification is required for healthcare and education placements.

 Need Staff in This Area?